top of page

 During World War II, he served as an intelligence officer with the Eighth Air Force Photo Reconnaissance Division.
 He won the Bronze Star and retired from service as a Major.
 Following the war, he returned to South Florida to resume his career in architecture.
 During his 40-year career as an architect, Mr. Russell won many distinguished awards (including the Paris Price, second place in 1934), and also served as president of the American Institute of Architecture.

-In 1993 T. Triplett Ruossell donated his entire collection (in excess of 7,000 pieces) of maps, documents, genealogical material and books to the Fauquier Heritage Society (now the Fauquier Heritage and Preservation Foundation).
-Among Mr. Russell's works stored here are an unpublished genealogy and hihstory of the Triplett Family of Virginia and an unpublished 700-page architectural survey of country places of Fauquier County.
+In 1993 T. Triplett Russell donated his entire collection (in excess of 7,000 pieces) of maps, documents, genealogical material and books to the Fauquier Heritage Society (now the Fauquier Heritage and Preservation Foundation).
+Among Mr. Russell's works stored here are an unpublished genealogy and history of the Triplett Family of Virginia and an unpublished 700-page architectural survey of country places of Fauquier County.

 Published Work